-The project report was not published in the regular NCHRP report series; however, microfiche of the report may be purchased for \$4.00 prepaid from the Transportation Research Board Publications Office, 2101 Constitution Avenue, N.W., Washington, DC 20418.
+The project report was not published in the regular NCHRP report series; however, microfiche of the report may be purchased (see final page of this section for ordering information).

-Protective Coatings for Highway Structural Steel
+Projective Coatings for Highway Structural Steel

 Research Agency: Steel Structures Painting Council

-Principal Invest.: John D. Keane
+Principal Invest .: John D. Keane

 Effective Date: March 1, 1965

 Completion Date: November 30, 1966

 Funds: \$25,000

 Considerable information exists in the literature concerning the protection of structural steel from corrosion.
 This, however, is widely scattered, often contradictory, and has never been critically reviewed and reported on as to which of the numerous coating formulations, coating systems, and practices are best in conjunction with environmental differences.
-This research involved a state-of-the-art review, field exposure testing on which definitive rankings may be based, and the development of plans for research to acquire needed information where adequate coatings are not available.
+This research involved a stateof-the-art review, field exposure testing on which definitive rankings may be based, and the development of plans for research to acquire needed information where adequate coatings are not available.